-Your Grade Point Average (GPA) is more than just a number; it is a standardized way of measuring academic achievement in the United States and many other countries.
-Whether you are a high school student aiming for an Ivy League university or a college student working toward graduation with Latin Honors (Cum Laude), understanding how your GPA is calculated is essential for academic planning.
+Your Grade Point Average (GPA) is a standardized way of measuring academic achievement.
+Whether you are a high school student aiming for university or a college student working toward graduation, understanding these metrics is essential.

-GPA stands for Grade Point Average.
-It represents the average value of the accumulated final grades earned in courses over time.
+GPA represents the average value of the accumulated final grades earned in courses over time.
 Schools use this metric to assess a student's overall performance relative to their peers.

-First, every letter grade you receive must be converted into a numerical value (Quality Points) based on the 4.0 scale.
-For example, an 'A' is worth 4.0, a 'B' is worth 3.0, and so on.
+Every letter grade is converted into a numerical value (Quality Points) based on the 4.0 scale.
+For example, an 'A' is 4.0, a 'B' is 3.0.

-Sum up all your Quality Points and divide by the total number of credits attempted.
-Let's look at a concrete example:
+Sum all Quality Points and divide by the total number of credits attempted.

 | Course | Credits (C) | Grade | Points (P) | Quality Points (C ร P) |